Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/state-machine.md

 - Active Scanning: The client STA actively sends a Probe Request frame without specifying a particular SSID (Service Set Identifier).
 This request is essentially a query to all APs within the Basic Service Area (BSA) for available networks. <br><br>
 - Passive Scanning: Alternatively, if the STA has been using passive scanning—listening to beacon frames broadcast by APs—it may still send a Probe Request if it has yet to receive sufficient network information. <br><br>

-Probe Request
+### Probe Request

-- The Probe Request typically does not contain an SSID field or uses a wildcard SSID (null SSID), signaling to all APs in the area that the client is seeking any available network.
+- **The `Probe Request` are broadcast frames used typically in Active Scanning and does not contain an SSID field or uses a `wildcard SSID (null SSID)`**, signaling to all APs in the area that the client is seeking any available network.
 - Upon receiving a broadcast Probe Request, any AP within range may respond with a Probe Response, providing the client STA with details such as the network’s SSID, supported data rates, and security configurations.

-Probe Request (Directed)
+### Directed Probe Request Directed

+- **The Directed Probe Request includes the `specific SSID of the desired network` (eg. Fz3r0_Free_Wi-Fi)**, making it a more focused request than the generic Probe Request.
+- Only APs that are broadcasting the specified SSID will respond with a Probe Response, reducing unnecessary traffic and accelerating the connection process.
+- In passive scanning scenarios, directed probe request are sent When a client has previously heard a beacon frame or has prior knowledge of a network (e.g., stored SSID from a previous connection).
+- In active scanning scenarios, directed probe request are sent after the AP already answered the first probe request (wildcard SSID (null SSID)) sent by the AP looking for networks.

 ## 🪪🛡️🔐 State 1 to State 2: `Authentication`
 _| _